-Stochastic Oscillator Commodities Technical Analysis & Stochastic Oscillator Trading Signals
+Stochastic Oscillator Commodities Analysis and Stochastic Oscillator Trading Signals

 Developed by George C. Lane

-This Oscillator is based on the theory that in an up commodity trend market the commodities price closes near the high of the commodities price range and in a downwards trending market the commodities price will close near the low of the commodities price range.
+This Oscillator is based on the theory that in an up trend market the price closes near the high of the price range and in a downwards trending market the price will close near the low of the price range.

 The Stochastic Lines are drawn as 2 lines- %K and %D.